About Us

 What happened to Patsy?

-This musical is the story of one woman's introduction to Patsy Cline's music and subsequent introduction to Patsy herself.
+This musical is based on the true story of one woman's introduction to Patsy Cline's music and subsequent introduction to Patsy herself.
 Louise, Patsy Cline's number one fan, is ecstatic when she meets her idol before a concert in Houston.
-Between Cline's music and Louise's narrative, a remarkable
+Between Cline's music and Louise's narrative, a remarkable evening unfolds.

 "Always..." played to packed houses across the region for nine years and received rave reviews.
 The Sioux Falls Argus Leader called it “an uncanny, spine-tingling performance,” and awarded the show as the Best Musical of the year, Kaija Bonde as Best Actress!

-"When we came up with the idea to produce and tour 'Always…' we thought it might last one year, but never more than that," said Kaija Bonde, the Sioux Falls native who has played Patsy Cline ever since the show opened.
+"When we came up with the idea to produce and tour “Always…” we thought it might last one year, but never more than that," said Kaija Bonde, the Sioux Falls native who has played Patsy Cline ever since the show opened.
 "We simply had no idea of what we had or how people would respond.
 There were times, especially in the first 4 or 5 years, when we were on the road every weekend.
-It's been an amazing run."
+It's been an amazing run."handsup smaller.jpg (36336 bytes)

 When the final curtain fell, the production had been on the road for nearly 9 years for over 150 performances and has been seen by over 250,000 patrons across South Dakota, Minnesota, Iowa, North Dakota and Nebraska.